eric-sundquist/interval-timer-npm-package/README.md

 4. A user should be able to pause and reset a started interval.
 5. When working starts the user should be notified (sound, color, text)
 6. When working ends the user should be notified (sound, color, text)
+7. After the working time on the last set the timer should finish (not run the last rest timer)
-7. (?)
+8. (?)
 Spara presets
-8. (?)
+9. (?)
 Ställa in fler variabler för intervall.
 Till exempel köra 7:3 x 6 rep x 5 set. hangboard.

 ### Non-Functional requirements